Canoeing and Backpacking Trips

 Black Oak to Partridge Lake

-A short, flat paddle through Rock Island Lake provides quick access to square 17TNL64, where no atlassing has been done so far due to lack of roads (effort required: 20 hours, 25 point counts).
-Spend 3 nights on Black Oak and Partridge Lake to complete this square’s requirements, then paddle back to the car.
+A short, flat paddle through Rock Island Lake provides quick access to square 17TNL64, where little Atlassing has been done so far due to lack of roads (effort required: 17 hours, 25 point counts).
+Spend three nights on Black Oak and Partridge Lake to complete this square’s requirements, then paddle back to the car.
 This area is only a stone’s throw from Round Lake Provincial Nature Reserve and is some of the best backcountry in the Parry Sound area.

 Number of Vehicles: 1 (no 4WD required)